Abstract Framework for All-Path Reachability Analysis toward Safety and Liveness Verification (Full Version)

 \section{Cyclic Proof System for APR Problems of ARSs}

-In this section, we adapt the cyclic-proof system for partial validity of APR predicates w.r.t.\ LCTRSs to the abstract APR framework reformulated in \Cref{sec:all-path-reachability-for-ARSs}.
+In this section, we adapt the cyclic-proof system for partial validity of APR predicates w.r.t.\ LCTRSs~\cite{KN24jip} to the abstract APR framework reformulated in \Cref{sec:all-path-reachability-for-ARSs}.
 To this end, we first revisit \RuleName{Circ} in \Cref{fig:rules-of-DCC}, and then define APR pre-proofs for partial validity w.r.t.\ ARSs.

-In proving partial validity of APR predicates by means of the inference rules such as $\CDVPnew[\cA]$, we would like to construct finite proof trees if possible.
-In the APR framework, a \emph{circularity} rule, \RuleName{Circ}, has been introduced~\cite[Definition~12]{CL18}.
+In proving partial validity of APR predicates using the inference rules such as $\CDVPnew$, we would like to construct finite proof trees if possible.
+In the APR framework, a \emph{circularity} rule, \RuleName{Circ}, has been introduced~\cite[Definition~12]{CL18} (see \Cref{fig:rules-of-DCC}).
 Roughly speaking, the rule can be considered as a composition of ``circularity'' in \emph{cyclic proofs}~\cite{Bro05} and ``cut'' in \emph{sequent calculus}.
 Rule \RuleName{Circ} in \Cref{fig:rules-of-DCC} for LCTRSs is formulated for ARSs as follows:

 where $G$ is a given set of APR predicates over $A$.
-In practice, we start with a single APR predicate to be proved partially valid, $G$ includes the predicate only; when we apply \RuleName{Der} to an APR predicate, we add the predicates to $G$; for soundness, each APR predicate applied \RuleName{Circ} has an APR predicate applied \RuleName{Der} as an ancestor. \footnote{For the soundness condition, it suffices that all APR predicates in $G$ are applied \RuleName{Der}.}
+Note that $\ReachPred{P'}{Q'}$ may be the same as $\ReachPred{P}{Q}$, while \RuleName{Der} has to be applied to $\ReachPred{P'}{Q'}$ somewhere for soundness.
+Note also that $Q'$ of the subgoal $\ReachPred{Q'}{Q}$ may be improved by replacing it with $Q''$ such that $\{ t \in Q' \mid \exists s \in P\cap P'.\ s \mathrel{\to_\cA^*} t \} \subseteq Q'' \subseteq Q'$.
+As stated in \Cref{sec:intro}, $G$ is assumed to be given in advance as a set of APR predicates to be proved partially valid.
+In practice, we start with a single APR predicate to be proved partially valid, $G$ is the empty set; when we apply \RuleName{Der} to an APR predicate, we add the predicates to $G$; for soundness, for each APR predicate to which \RuleName{Circ} is applied, there must exist an APR predicate in $G$ to which \RuleName{Der} has already been applied, i.e., \RuleName{Der} must be applied to all APR predicates in $G$.

-From the viewpoint of practical use, we do not consider ``cut'' because it is not so easy to split an APR predicate $\ReachPred{P}{Q}$ to appropriate ones $\ReachPred{P}{R}$ and $\ReachPred{R}{Q}$ for some set $R$.
+From the viewpoint of practical use, we do not consider ``cut'' because, as for the use of ``cut'' in proof theories, it is not so easy to split an APR predicate $\ReachPred{P}{Q}$ into appropriate ones $\ReachPred{P}{R}$ and $\ReachPred{R}{Q}$ for some set $R$; deriving $R$ is similar to a human deriving a lemma.
 Then, the circularity rule without ``cut'' is formulated for ARSs as follows: